Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 *ContinueYoungest(k).* Resumes the $k$ (casted to an int) program instances that were paused the shortest time ago.

 *Start(p, i).* Starts a new instance of program $p$.
 If $p$ is a function, then this function is used as a program.
 Else the program corresponding to step $p$ (casted to an int) is used.
 The number of the new instance is recorded in $i$ (after casting it to the type of $i$).
+Remark that such a program instance is not associated to any step or sequence.
+#text(blue)[TODO: est-ce que ça ne devrait pas être associé au step depuis lequel l'instruction est appelée ? ou alors pouvoir donner un step en paramètre ?]

 === Program halting events <sec:halting>